AV-98-Ingram/LeetCodeSolutions/Readme.md

 - Be careful that if moving from head to the n-th (1-based) node in a list, it takes n-1 steps.
 - in general, be carefull with non-0-based counting.

+**63-Unique_path_II**
+- Compare to 62-Unique_path, now there exists paths that cannot reach the end.
+So we cannot continue to use 0 as "initial values" for the cache

 **274-H_Index**
 - "For each number i, how many publications having at least i citations?"
 - Answering the question above takes O(n) with saving previous results.